-Clips from Via Crucis, the 2010 album of L’Arpeggiata, European early music ensemble led by Christina Pluhar, the Austrian theorbist and conductor.
-Guest singers are Nuria Rial, Philippe Jaroussky, Marco Beasley, The King’s Singers and Barbara Furtuna Corsican male voice quartet.
+Clips from Via Crucis, the 2010 album of L’Arpeggiata, a European early music ensemble led by Christina Pluhar, the Austrian theorbist and conductor.
+Guest singers are Nuria Rial, Philippe Jaroussky, Marco Beasley, The King’s Singers, and Barbara Furtuna Corsican male voice quartet.
 Published by Virgin Classics.
-The album received 5 stars from the Amazon.com customers, and the reviews are highly positive.

 Santo (Tanguillos) from the Spanish flamenco guitarist Paco Peña’s 1991 album Misa Flamenca (English: a Flamenco Mass), which contains Peña’s compositions and his original concept for a flamenco Mass sprang from the desire to unite the Catholic perception of the religious Mass to flamenco musical tradition.

 Georges Moustaki sings “Le Flamenco, una España sin Franco” (The Flamenco, a Spain without Franco), in French.
 The guitars are played by the Spanish flamenco guitarist José Pisa.

 Two masters of the guitar, Eliot Fisk, a great classical guitarist, and Paco Peña, one of the greatest flamenco guitarists ever: in a tiny concert presented by NPR Music, they’re playing two classical and two flamenco pieces.
 The repertoire here ranges from Baroque compositions by Bach and Domenico Scarlatti to present-day flamenco.
 And what happens …

 Paco de Lucía, one of the greatest flamenco guitarists in history has died at age 66.
 A great loss to Andalucía, Spain, and humanity.
 It is reported that he died in Cancun (Mexico) of a heart attack while playing with his children on the beach.